What Is a Stock Drawdown?

 The stock is in a 25% drawdown from its all-time high.

 This tells you the stock is 25% cheaper than its best-ever price.
-Whether that represents a buying opportunity depends on why the stock declined and whether the drawdown is unusual for that particular asset.
+Whether that decline is meaningful depends on why the stock declined and whether the drawdown is unusual for that particular asset.
 A 25% drawdown is routine for a volatile stock like Tesla (TSLA) but extremely rare for a stable stock like Microsoft (MSFT).

 Drawdowns vs Corrections vs Bear Markets